-Three months ago, I started an extreme home fitness program called P90X.
+Three months ago, I started an extreme home fitness program called P90X (full disclosure – I earn a commission if you purchase).
 Last night, I celebrated the end of it and am happy to share my results with you today.

 I wasn’t exactly sure how well the program would work for me, but I had to do something active since working from home and taking care of a child was starting to become synonymous with a growing gut and a lack of energy.
 I chose P90x because I had seen a friend have some success with it, and the infomercials were just too darn convincing.